 At Barton St Peter's we aim to maximise our attendance rates by operating an attendance policy within which Governors, Staff, Pupils, Parents and the Education Welfare Service can work together in a fruitful partnership.
-The school will monitor attendance and ensure that there is early intervention if a problem is identified, so that appropriate support can be given by those concerned.
+The deputy headteacher and pastoral officer will monitor attendance and ensure that there is early intervention for our families if an attendance concern is identified, so that appropriate support can be given to improve attendance quickly.

-For the academic year 2018-2019 our overall attendance figures improved and were :
+For the academic year 2020-2021 our overall attendance figures continued to improve and were the following:

 As with good behaviour and academic success, regular attendance will be seen as an achievement in its own right and recognised as such by the school.
 There will be rewards for 100% attendance throughout the year.
 Every Friday all children with 100% will be entered into a prize draw.
 At the end of each half term children with 100% will receive a treat.
-At the end of each term certificates for 100% will be presented in worship and all of these children will be entered into a prize draw for a gift voucher.
+At the end of each term certificates for 100% will be presented in worship and all of these children will be entered into a prize draw.